suzdl/DE-RSM/README.md

 # DE-RSM
 A depth map enhancement model.
-We train it within the data supervision of low-quality depth GT and the color-invariant structure supervision of RGB, in order to not overfit the low-quality depth GT.
+We train it within the relatively large-scale data supervision of low-quality depth GT and the color-invariant structure supervision of RGB, in order to not overfit the low-quality depth GT.

 ![image](https://github.com/dangdang17/DE-RSM/assets/78062148/da8c9d28-7367-48f2-904f-81159ac3ecfa)